Where the STEM jobs are

 Gradcracker works here's the proof

-Added: 8th April 2019 by Institute of Physics
+Added: Over a year ago by Institute of Physics

 I was working at an international telecoms company as a Network Security Specialist.
 I realised that although my job was technical I was missing physics and I wasn’t doing what I wanted to be doing in 10 years’ time.
 I was being fast tracked onto management schemes and sat back for a minute to think about whether that was actually what I wanted to do.
 It was difficult to see it objectively as they were paying far more than a teachers’ salary but I realised it was more important that I was happy.
 I wanted to move to working somewhere where I felt I was making a positive difference to people’s lives, not just helping a rich company get richer.